s4ke/Master-Thesis/src/md/021-functionalprogramming.md

     multiply :: a -> a -> a
 ~~~~

-where we can then define the `Multiplicable Int` instance as
+With this class in place, we can then introduces instances - implementations of the
+contract - for specific types.
+For example the instance for `Int`,
+`Multiplicable Int` can be defined as

 ~~~~{.haskell
     }